-A fairness opinion is more than a three or four page letter that opines as to the fairness from a financial point of the consideration to be received; it should be backed by a robust analysis of all of the relevant factors considered in rendering the opinion, including an evaluation of the shares to be issued to the selling company's shareholders.
+Fairness opinions seek to answer the question whether the proposed consideration is fair to a company's shareholders from a financial point of view.
+The opinion should be backed by a robust analysis of all of the relevant factors considered in rendering the opinion, including an evaluation of the shares to be issued to the selling company's shareholders.
 The intent is not to express an opinion about where the shares may trade in the future, but rather to evaluate the investment merits of the shares before and after a transaction is consummated.